Government of Arizona

-The government of Arizona is the governmental structure of the state of Arizona as established by the Arizona Constitution.
+The government of Arizona consists of the executive, judiciary, and legislature of Arizona as established by the Arizona Constitution.
 The executive is composed of the Governor, several other statewide elected officials, and the Governor's cabinet.
 The Arizona Legislature consists of the House of Representatives and Senate.
 The judiciary is composed of the Arizona Supreme Court and lower courts.
 There is also local government, consisting of counties, municipalities and special districts.